MISSISSIPPI CODE TITLE 45.

 battery of a child, if the victim was sexually abused;

-(xviii) Any other offense resulting in
+(xx) Any other offense resulting in a

-be deemed to be such a crime without regard to its designation elsewhere;
+deemed to be such a crime without regard to its designation elsewhere;

-(xix) Any offense resulting in a
+(xxi) Any offense resulting in a

 conviction in another jurisdiction for which registration is required in the